Bacon wrapped chicken breast is a simple way to turn everyday chicken into something special. The bacon adds smoky richness and keeps the meat juicy.

 Notes

 - This recipe was written for small chicken breasts weighing 6-7 ounces each.
-If you use large pieces weighing 10-12 ounces each, use just two for four people and wrap each of them with 4 strips of bacon.
-You will need to bake them for longer - 25-30 minutes, so cover them loosely with foil after the first 20 minutes to avoid scorching the bacon.
-To make sure they are fully cooked, test them with an instant-read thermometer inserted into the thickest part.
-It should read 165ºF.
+If you use large ones weighing 10-12 ounces each, use just two of them for four people and wrap each with 4 strips of bacon.
+You will need to bake them for about 30 minutes, so cover them loosely with foil after the first 20 minutes to prevent the bacon from scorching.

 Nutrition per Serving